-• Provides Energy Imbalance Service under Schedule 4 of the PJM Tariff.
+- Provides Energy Imbalance Service under Schedule 4 of the PJM Tariff.
 Energy Storage Resource Model Participants or Open-Loop Hybrid Resource shall be considered to be providing Energy Imbalance Service when they are dispatchable by PJM in real time.
-An Energy Storage Resource shall be considered dispatchable when the fixed generation flag is set to "no" and the dispatchable range exceeds 10% of the absolute value of the relevant economic limit.

-- Assigned to Regulation, Synchronized Reserves, or Reactive Service; - Being manually dispatched for reliability
+An Energy Storage Resource or Open-Loop Hybrid Resource shall be considered dispatchable when the fixed generation flag is set to "no" and the dispatchable range exceeds 10% of the absolute value of the relevant economic limit and the resource follows PJM dispatch within 10% of the desired output. - · Assigned to Regulation, Synchronized Reserves, or Reactive Service; - · Being manually dispatched for reliability